daviruy61/projeto-avd/README.md

    CREATE USER root WITH PASSWORD 'root';

    GRANT ALL PRIVILEGES ON DATABASE thingsboard TO root;

+   CREATE DATABASE trendz;

+   CREATE USER root WITH PASSWORD 'root';

+   GRANT ALL PRIVILEGES ON DATABASE trendz TO root;
    ```

 4. Rodar instalação do Thingsboard (schema + dados)